gmc-code/PC-algorithms1/docs/maths_python/matrix_transformations.rst

 Matrix transformations
 =======================

-| VCMNA334: level 10: Implement algorithms using data structures in a general-purpose programming language
+| VC2M10A06: level 10: Implement algorithms that use data structures using pseudocode or a general purpose programming language

 * Using two-dimensional arrays such as matrices to represent and implement sequences of transformations of sets of points in the plane